sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 <a name="Ex4Task2"></a>
 #### Task 2 - Crash the App ####

-In this task you will perform an action that crashes the app.
+In this task, you will perform an action that crashes the app.
 You will then look at the crash details in HockeyApp.

 1. In the emulator, click the home button and then the apps button.
 Click on **Settings**, then **Apps**. find the **Patients** app and uninstall it.